marcuswangweihow/FBDD/Frag_to_lead/Readme.md

      - `full_trajectory/` → .dx and .pdb files for the full trajectory.
      - `full_trajectory/representative_snapshots` → .pdb files for the representative snapshots.
      - `full_trajectory/representative_snapshots/cleaned_protein_pdbs` →  cleaned protein only .pdb files for the representative snapshots for downstream MDpocket analysis and docking tasks.
-     - `mdpocket_analysis` → to store the MDpocket analysis results from the manual run of mdpocket outside the notebook.
+     - `full_trajectory/representative_snapshots/cleaned_protein_pdbs/mdpocket_analysis` → to store the MDpocket analysis results from the manual run of mdpocket outside the notebook.
+Files will be automatically moved into this folder by running subsequent notebook cells
-     - `cv_plots/` → plots for PLUMED METAD CVs and COM Analysis, and binding events CSV/JSON.
+     - `torsion_plots/` → smoothed plots for individual torsions from PLUMED METAD CVs
+     - `probe_analysis/` → plots for per-cavity probe occupancy (fraction of probes in each cavity) across time, highlighting frequently visited vs unexplored cavities

 ---